VummadiHarsha39/DeepDive_Reviews/README.md

 This detailed overview should serve as your definitive guide to the project.
 It outlines every step, every component, and every major challenge you've overcome.
 You have built a truly impressive system.

-If you want a concise explanation of this project, please feel free to checkout the article about this project on medium, https://medium.com/@vummadiharsha123/summer-project-3-nlp-application-to-detect-emotional-counterfeit-of-a-customer-review-e4e583626f96 follow this link.
+If you want a concise explanation of this project, please feel free to checkout the article about this project on medium, https://medium.com/@vummadiharsha123/summer-project-3-nlp-application-to-detect-emotional-counterfeit-of-a-customer-review-e4e583626f96.